Satisfactory Academic Progress

 Students whose appeals are denied, or do not have extenuating circumstances to appeal, can regain financial aid eligibility by successfully completing competency sets and paying tuition without federal financial aid until SAP standards are met.

 Click here to access the SAP Appeal form.

 If a SAP appeal is approved, the student may be placed on probation status.
 A SAP Plan (see below) must be submitted before aid will be reinstated.
 A student may receive financial aid funds during the payment period in which she is in probation status.
 At the end of the payment period on probation status, a student must meet the SAP standards or be meeting the terms of her SAP Plan; otherwise she will be ineligible for further financial aid funds.

 Satisfactory Academic Progress (SAP) Plan

-A student in probation status must develop a SAP Plan in consultation with his or her Academic Success Coach (ASC).
+A student in probation status must develop a SAP Plan in consultation with his or her Success Coach.
 The SAP Plan will identify competency sets to be taken within a specified time period that allows the student to maintain SAP standards.
 The student will follow the SAP Plan for each specified subscription period until the student achieves SAP standards to maintain aid eligibility or graduates from the program.
 If the criteria outlined on the SAP Plan are not met by the end of the payment period, the student becomes ineligible for federal financial aid.

 Click here to access the SAP Plan form.